haydenmlh/haydenmlh/README.md

 - 📚 I'm a third year undergraduate in the Computer Science and Economics program at the University of Toronto
 - 🔭 I’m currently working on building my personal website!
 Check it out [here](https://haydenmlh.github.io/ "Hayden Mak - A Computer Scientist &amp; Developer")!
 - ⚡ Fun fact: I enjoy photography a lot!
 Check out my nature photography on my [Instagram](https://www.instagram.com/haydennnature/ "Instagram: haydennnature")!
-- 🏢 I am also the Photos Editor at The Medium, the university's student newspaper
+- 🏢 I'm also the Photos Editor at The Medium, the university's student newspaper
 - 🌱 Currently learning the basics of web development

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=haydenmlh&layout=compact)